 This quartet feels a lot like program music as it constantly evokes images related to the respective movement titles.
 It probably contains references to Cuban melody and rhythm, of which I am unaware.

-The CD under discussion, performed by the Havana Quartet, also contains SQ No. 2. which is in one movement and is a wild rhythmic ride.
+The CD under discussion, performed by the Havana String Quartet, on the Zoho label also contains String Quartet No. 2, which is in one movement and is a wild rhythmic ride.
 There is also a short, but beautiful string trio, written in 1959.
 This disc is available on Amazon US and UK and is also on Spotify.
-There are movements from several quartets on youtube.
+The disc can be heard on earsense and there are movements from several quartets on YouTube.

 Listenability: Unique and contains fine melodies and rhythms.